-Sure, nearly 90% of all retail sales are still made at physical locations, but that doesn’t mean retailers across the board aren’t feeling pressure from the exponential growth of eCommerce.
-With Amazon leading the charge, brick-and-mortar retailers are feeling the squeeze as customers have begun to divert an increasing share of their wallets towards shopping online.
+Sure.
+Most sales are made at physical store locations.
+But that doesn’t mean retailers aren’t feeling pressure from the exponential growth of eCommerce and the growing need to compete with the world’s digital transformation.
+With Amazon leading the charge, brick-and-mortar retailers can no longer ignore that an increasingly large share of people’s wallets are opening up online.

 No one is safe as Amazon continues to expand into even more areas of retail.
 From grocery stores to auto parts to fashion retailers, the number of companies under threat is growing.
 It’s not just the small to medium sized retailers who are hurting either.
-Giants such as Costco, Target and Macy’s have all taken considerable hits to both stock prices and profits as a result of Amazon’s recent acquisitions and continued success online.
+The enterprise retail giants are hurting too as household retail brand names like Sears, Gap, JCPenny, and Bed, Bath, and Beyond have all faced or filed for bankruptcy.

 With all the doom and gloom, retailers may be stuck thinking there’s not much they can do to fend off the eCommerce boom, but quite the contrary, brick-and-mortar retailers have had a secret weapon hiding in their arsenal this entire time: their physical locations!

 If retailers simply look to improve their eCommerce offerings and compete with Amazon online, they may quickly find themselves in the wake of Amazon destruction.
 However, leverage the one area where Amazon physically can’t compete and you have the opportunity to not only weather the rise of eCommerce, but continue to thrive.

 A physical presence is so crucial that even Amazon has begun to concede to the necessity of having one.
 Between ironically opening a number of bookstores, as well as Amazon Go – the first cashierless convenience store – Amazon’s commitment to compete head-to-head with brick-and-mortar retailers is starting to grow.